greenpeace/ggw_styleguide/styleguide/README.md

 ## Ruby Gems ##

-* Navigate to the theme folder in your terminal and run `bundle install`.
+* Navigate to the theme folder in your terminal and run `bundle install` or `bundle update`.
 It will read the Gems specified in the Gemfile and install them (and all their dependencies) one by one

 ## Gulp ##